OGStudio/openscenegraph-cross-platform-examples/06.CommandSequence/README.md

 This example is part of [OpenSceneGraph cross-platform examples][osgcpe].

-In this example we create an asynchronous command sequence to combine animations with other operations.
+In this example we create a sequence of asynchronous commands to combine animations with other operations.

 **Note**: this example requires [05.NodeSelection example][ex05] knowledge.